aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2017/aspose-words-for-net-17-2-0-release-notes/_index.md

 Note that CssStyleSheetFileName properties is used both for specifying folder name and file name.

 Order of priority in which Aspose.Words decides into what folder to write external CSS style sheet:

-\1.
-Folder specified in CssStyleSheetFileName property.
+1. Folder specified in CssStyleSheetFileName property.
-\2.
-Folder specified in ResourceFolder property.
+2. Folder specified in ResourceFolder property.
-\3.
-Output folder where HTML document is saved.
+3. Output folder where HTML document is saved

 Order of priority in which Aspose.Words decides what name external CSS style sheet has:
-\1.
-File name specified in CssStyleSheetFileName property.
+1. File name specified in CssStyleSheetFileName property.
-\2.
-Output HTML file name with ".css" extension.
+2. Output HTML file name with ".css" extension.

 Order of priority in which Aspose.Words decides into what folder to write fonts:
-\1.
-Folder specified in FontsFolder property.
+1. Folder specified in FontsFolder property.
-\2.
-Folder specified in ResourceFolder property.
+2. Folder specified in ResourceFolder property.
-\3.
-Folder where code assembly is located.
+3. Folder where code assembly is located.

 Order of priority in which Aspose.Words decides into what folder to write images:
-\1.
-Folder specified in ImagesFolder property.
+1. Folder specified in ImagesFolder property.
-\2.
-Folder specified in ResourceFolder property.
+2. Folder specified in ResourceFolder property.
-\3.
-Folder where code assembly is located.
+3. Folder where code assembly is located.

 Note that when relative path is specified, FontsFolder and ImagesFolder are relative to folder where code assembly is located, ResourceFolder and CssStyleSheetFileName are relative to output folder where HTML document is located.

 Here are some use cases.
 In examples below input test document has name Test.docx, output HTML document has name Test.html.
 Input document has one image Test.001.png and one font Test.calibril.ttf.
 By default external CSS style sheet has name Test.css.

-\1.
-Simplest scenario.
+1. Simplest scenario.
 Use it if you want to save all external resources in one folder.

 {{< highlight csharp >}}
 Document doc = new Document(@"C:\Test.docx");